lefevren/CryVR/README.md

 Initial version.

-- Wiiuse integration.
+- Wiiuse integration (x86 and x64 lib and dll in vs2012 version)
-- VRPN integration.
+- VRPN integration (x86 and x64 lib and dll in vs2012 version)
-- 3D to 2D coordinates
+- 3D to 2D coordinates flownode

 Infos